- PLAN YOUR VISIT

 Education and Conservation

-Our crowned cranes roam in the Leanne B. Roberts African Savanna exhibit.
+Our crowned cranes roam in the Leanne B. Roberts African Savanna habitat.

 They are named for the striking, straw colored bristle-like feathers on the top of their heads.
 They are mostly slate gray with bold black and white wings and a black head.
 The legs and bill are black, eyes are light grey, facial skin is white and red, and throat fold is scarlet.
 These cranes have large white cheek with a small red patch at the top.
 The bill is proportionally shorter than in other cranes.
 They have long legs for wading through the grasses.
 The feet are large, yet slender, adapted for balance rather than defense or gasping.
 The cranes’ long legs and excellent peripheral vision help them spot predators in the tall savanna grasses.